Participating in Intramurals

 12. If a man or woman drops or is dropped from an intercollegiate squad, he or she becomes eligible for intramurals in that particular sport following the official drop.
 Exception: see rule 5.
 This also includes any individual who was classified as a redshirt status.

 13. One who is currently under contract as a professional in any sport is not eligible for intramural competition in that particular sport or its intramural counterpart.
 Professionalism is defined by the NCAA Manual of Operations.

 The Department of Recreational Services has the right to bar any organization that willfully uses an ineligible player.
 Team captains or intramural managers are responsible for the eligibility of their players.
-Recreational Services staff members, officials, and their supervisors are authorized to report cases of ineligible players competing for more than one team and other inequities at any time.
+Recreational Services staff members are authorized to report cases of ineligible players competing for more than one team and other inequities at any time.

 14. In individual and dual sports, no matches or games shall be replayed as a result of determined ineligibility.
 In order for a team to advance as a result of an eligibility protest, that protest must be filed before the succeeding match.
 Every individual or doubles team defeated by the illegal participation shall be awarded points for a win, but will not advance in the tournament.

 15. If the champion in any team, individual, or meet sport is determined to be ineligible, they will forfeit the championship.
 All points earned will also be forfeited.
 The second place finisher will be declared the winner, accrue win points, and be awarded the championship t-shirt.